Arthritis in your 40s -- what's different?

 Even if you’re never injured yourself in sports, simply living your life involves some wear and tear on joints.

-But osteoarthritis is far from the only type of arthritis out there, and there’s a big difference in the causes of different types of arthritis: some forms of inflammatory arthritis (such as rheumatoid and psoriatic arthritis, Sjogren’s disease, seronegative inflammatory joint pain and lupus) are related to autoimmune attacks on the tissue within the joints, while others, such as gout, relates to how your body processes certain foods.
+But osteoarthritis is far from the only type of arthritis out there, and there’s a big difference in the causes of different types of arthritis: some forms of inflammatory arthritis (such as rheumatoid and psoriatic arthritis, Sjogren’s disease, seronegative inflammatory joint pain and lupus) are related to autoimmune attacks on the tissue within the joints, while others, such as gout, relate to how your body processes certain foods.

 And just as the causes are different, so are the joints most affected: Where osteoarthritis tends to hit knees, ankles, and (depending on your lifestyle) spine, hips and shoulders, rheumatoid arthritis often manifests with painful swelling in the joints of the hands and wrists, as well as the knees.
 Gout almost always starts in the toes, particularly the big toe.